By Seth Berkman

 The competition

-Most of the treadmills we’ve tested over the years have since been discontinued or replaced by newer versions.
-The following treadmills are still available.
+Many of the treadmills we’ve tested over the years have been discontinued or replaced by newer versions.
+The following treadmills are models we’ve tested that remain available.

-The NordicTrack Commercial X22i incline trainer is extreme in every way, as it inclines to a whopping 40%, declines to -6%, and sports a 22-inch color touchscreen that, though large and lovely to look at, was wobbly in our tests.
+The NordicTrack Commercial X22i incline trainer is extreme in every way—it inclines to a whopping 40%, declines to -6%, and sports a 22-inch color touchscreen that, though large and lovely to look at, was wobbly in our tests.
 We also found this treadmill to be loud: During testing, a colleague remarked from across the room that the Commercial X22i was significantly noisier than a different model he had heard a few minutes earlier.
-In addition, we noticed that its sled grips, which extend up from the arms and in toward the screen, block access to its water-bottle holders and platforms for holding a phone.
+In addition, we noticed that its sled grips (which extend up from the arms and in toward the screen) blocked access to the water-bottle holders and platforms for holding a phone.
 (One tester wrote: “It felt like a Game of Thrones–style torture device with a space-age immersion screen.”)
-The deck was springy and felt as if we were wearing especially responsive running shoes.
+The deck was springy and made us feel as if we were wearing especially responsive running shoes.
 All in all, it’s a lot.

 Shannon Palus and Ingrid Skjong contributed reporting.
 This article was edited by Tracy Vence and Kalee Thompson.